jaimeadf/BetterDiscordPlugins/src/GuildProfile/README.md

 1. Download the plugin by clicking [here](https://betterdiscord.net/ghdl?url=https://github.com/jaimeadf/BetterDiscordPlugins/blob/release/dist/GuildProfile/GuildProfile.plugin.js).
 2. Open your plugins folder by going to your settings, then to plugins and click the button at the top of the page.
 3. Drag the file that you just downloaded to there and make sure that it doesn't end with `(1)` or anything similar.

+## Special thanks to

+- [@NurMarvin](https://github.com/NurMarvin) for creating [guild-profile](https://github.com/NurMarvin/guild-profile) for [Powercord](https://github.com/powercord-org/powercord) in the first place, which this plugin was based on.
+- [Iconify](https://iconify.design) for providing all these amazing icons.